 Linden is a small suburb in Wellington with a population of 3,324 and a median age of 34.
 Median personal income is $44K per year.
 The main ethnic groups are European, Asian, Māori.
-Wellington population estimates moved +0.8% in the year ended June 2024, after averaging +0.8% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Wellington population estimates moved +0.0% in the year ended June 2025, after moving +1.0% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 1,710 in 2018 to 1,752 in 2023 (+2.5%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in Linden is $600 (600 houses, 468 units).
 This represents approximately 71% of median weekly personal income.